 Digitalis toxicity (DT) occurs when you take too much digitalis (also known as digoxin or digitoxin), a medication used to treat heart conditions.
 Signs of toxicity include nausea, vomiting, and an irregular heartbeat.
-Preventing DT involves monitoring your intake of digitalis to make sure that your dosage is not toxic for your body.
+To prevent DT, monitor your intake of digitalis to make sure you’re not taking too much of the medication.

-The following conditions and factors may increase your risk for toxicity if you are taking this medication:
+The following conditions and factors may increase your risk of toxicity if you are taking digitalis:

-- taking diuretics (substances that help your body to eliminate fluids), resulting in low potassium levels
+- low potassium levels due to taking diuretics (substances that help your body to eliminate fluids)

 - low magnesium levels

-- kidney problems that lower your ability to get rid of toxins through the urine
+- kidney problems that lower your ability to get rid of toxins through your urine

 - combining digitalis with certain other medications (e.g., quinidine for abnormal heart rhythms)

 - thyroid problems

 The minerals potassium and magnesium are essential for maintaining proper heart function and rhythm.
 If your levels of these minerals are too low, your sensitivity to digitalis increases.
 This puts you at a higher risk of DT.